 Backgrounds and textures may be any image file that HDR can open, including JPEG, TIFF, raw or Photoshop files.
 Border files must have a large central area that is transparent, so only files that support transparency, such as PNG, can be imported as borders.
 LUTs can be in either .3DL or .CUBE format.
+Brush shapes can either be in the Adobe Brush Preset (.abr) file format, or saved as black-and-white TIF files.

-NOTE: If you download an .ONPreset or .ONP file (for use with Develop or Effects), you can simply double-click on it to install it.
-For more information, see the Presets section of this guide, starting on page 35.
+NOTE: If you download an .ONPreset or .ONP file, you can simply double-click on it to install it.
+For more information, see the Presets section of this guide, starting on page 47.